 The head nurse took the aspirin and brought back the correct blood pressure pill.
 Because Rose was insistent, she prevented a potentially dangerous reaction.

 Interestingly, as her stay continued in this facility, many other patients came to Rose with issues regarding their own medication errors.
-The group of patients was so concerned about these ongoing issues, they were talking about suing the facility.
+The patients were so concerned about these ongoing medication errors, they considered suing the facility.

 It’s scary to think that a medication error while you are in a long-term care facility can make you sicker than when you went in.
-Fortunately, there are some things you can do to reduce your risk of medication errors for yourself or a loved one – read next week’s blog post to learn more!
+Fortunately, there are some things you can do to reduce your risk of medication errors for yourself or a loved one – read How to Reduce the Risk of Medication Errors in Rehab Facilities.